 In the ordinary course of business, our expense with respect to professional liability claims, which is actuarially determined, is limited to amounts not covered by third-party insurance policies, which typically provide coverage for professional liability claims.
 During the year ended December 31, 2020, we incurred expenses in the amount of approximately \$50 million related to the settlement of a professional liability claim for which our third-party insurers' obligation to provide coverage to us in connection with the underlying loss was being litigated.
 The subject of the litigation for the recovery of the full amount of the \$50 million settlement was whether the claim was covered under the subject policies.
 This litigation was settled during the year ended December 31, 2021, and in connection with this settlement, approximately \$22 million was recovered from various third-party insurers related to their obligation to provide coverage for the professional liability claim.
 During the year ended December 31, 2022, we experienced an increase in the amounts paid or expected to be paid to settle outstanding professional liability claims related to divested locations, compared to the same period in the prior year and to previous actuarially determined estimates.
 This resulted in a change in estimate of \$15 million during the three months and year ended December 31, 2022.
-There were no other significant changes in our estimate of the reserve for professional liability claims during the years ended December 31, 2022, 2021 and 2020.
+There were no other significant changes in our estimate of the reserve for professional liability claims during the years ended December 31, 2022.

 We are primarily self-insured for professional liability claims; however, we obtain excess insurance that transfers the risk of loss to a third-party insurer for claims in excess of our self-insured retentions.
 Our excess insurance is underwritten on a claims-made basis.
 For claims reported prior to June 1, 2002, substantially all of our professional and general liability risks were subject to a less than \$1 million per occurrence self-insured retention and for claims reported from June 1, 2002 through June 1, 2003, these self-insured retentions were \$2 million per occurrence.
 Substantially all claims reported after June 1, 2003 and before June 1, 2005 are self-insured up to \$4 million per claim.
-Substantially all claims reported on or after June 1, 2015 and before June 1, 2014 are self-insured up to \$5 million per claim.
+Substantially all claims reported on or after June 1, 2005 and before June 1, 2014 are self-insured up to \$5 million per claim.
+Substantially all claims reported on or after June 1, 2014 and before June 1, 2018 are self-insured up to \$10 million per claim.
 Substantially all claims reported on or after June 1, 2018 are self-insured up to \$10 million per claim.
+Substantially all claims reported on or after June 1, 2018 are self-insured up to \$10 million per claim.
+Substantially all claims reported on or after June 1, 2018 are self-insured up to \$10 million per claim.
+Substantially all claims reported on or after June 1, 2018 are self-insured up to \$10 million per claim.
+Substantially all claims reported on or after June 1, 2018 are self-insured up to \$10 million per claim.
 Substantially all claims reported on or after June 1, 2018 are self-insured up to \$15 million per claim.
-Management, on occasion, has selectively increased the insured risk at certain hospitals based upon insurance pricing and other factors and may continue that practice in the future.
+Substantially all claims reported on or after June 1, 2018 are self-insured up to \$10 million per claim.
+Substantially all claims reported on or after June 1, 2018 are self-insured up to \$15 million per claim.
+Substantially all claims reported on or after June 1, 2018 are self-insured up to \$16 million per claim.
+Substantially all claims reported on or after June 1, 2018 are self-insured up to \$17 million per claim.